Ron-Zilber/BDD_Tree/README.md

 4. reverseIteration(LeafPtr) -> Res:
   This function accepts a list ("pointer") that has been returened from listOfLeaves function, and returns the list of nodes on the shortest path to the root.

+  to use this code, compile the BDD_Tree.erl file on your machine, create a boolean function by the structure that has been defined in the pdf file and call function (1) from you linux shell.
+After this step, use the returened tree as an input to function (2), (3), and use the returned value from function (3) as an input to function (4).